hraisinz/Problem-Solving/README.md

 * Searching an element in a Binary Search Tree
 * Find min element in a binary search tree
 * Find min element in a Binary Search Tree using recursion
+* Find max element in a binary search tree